g3tsyst3m/g3tsyst3m.github.io/_posts/2023-10-27-Getting the first Foothold - Stealing NTLMv2 hashes with ease.md

 When your email arrives, the target user will see what is captured in the below image.
 Be sure to name the uncpath something realistic as they will be able to see this in the email preview:
 ![image](https://github.com/g3tsyst3m/g3tsyst3m.github.io/assets/19558280/a53ba76c-73cd-4755-9b46-ceb64d955cbf)

-On your Linux Box, you should see a captured NTLMv2 hash!
+On your Linux Box, you should see a captured NTLMv2 hash assuming the user interacts with your email!
 Here's what mine looks like.
 Keep in mind I already captured this hash so it shows a different message but trust me, it worked:
 ![image](https://github.com/g3tsyst3m/g3tsyst3m.github.io/assets/19558280/ae4ed132-5e3c-4a2e-b2c4-c16681c02db1)

 And Wireshark...